Updated September 30, 2019

 Living in the city of Atlanta, we have seen first hand what happens when an organization is not aggressive in addressing known vulnerabilities within their infrastructure.
 In addition, the recent Marriott breach proves the brand impact when cybersecurity programs aren't actively managed and hackers have extended periods of time to linger in a system.
-With all of these breaches in the news, I recently walked out of a meeting with an Atlanta area municipality and the conversation turned to the 2020 budget season.
-The Director of IT made a point of saying that the City of Atlanta breach that occurred in March 2018 did indeed raise awareness for him and his peers.
+In 2018, when I met with the Atlanta area municipality, the conversation turned to the 2020 budget season.
+The Director of IT made a point of saying that the City of Atlanta breach that occurred in March 2018 did raise awareness for him and his peers.
 It also emphasized the need for maintaining a clearly articulated cybersecurity program.
 This awareness has loosened up some additional budget to fund some of his cybersecurity initiatives.
-However, he also made a point of clarifying this doesn't mean unlimited access to funds.
+However, he also made a point of clarifying that this doesn't mean unlimited access to funds.

 Why Allocating For Cybersecurity Budget Is Imperative